ATL-Flaneur/CoreWebApp/README.md

 sudo vi /etc/prometheus/prometheus.yml
 ```

 Scroll down to the *scrape_configs:* section at the bottom of the file.
 There will likely already be jobs called *prometheus* and *node*.
-Add *server_debug* and *server_docker* jobs after them as follows, being extremely careful to respect spacing and indentation:
+Add *server_debug* and *server_docker* jobs after them as follows, and ensure proper YAML indentation (2 spaces) to avoid errors:

 ```
 scrape_configs: